charqol/website/README.md

-# Charcoal HR - Enterprise Multi-tenant SaaS Web App
+# Charcoal ERP - Enterprise Multi-tenant SaaS Web App

-A comprehensive HR management system built with SvelteKit and Svelte 5, featuring a modern UI with Tailwind CSS.
+A comprehensive ERP system built with SvelteKit and Svelte 5, featuring a modern UI with Tailwind CSS.

 ## Features